benhprentice/HabitPal/README.md

 # Project Name

-- Project Team Members:
+### Team Members:
-	-Jonathan Andrews
+- Jonathan Andrews
-	-Lu Bai
+- Lu Bai
-	-Ben Prentice
+- Ben Prentice
-	-Irving Donaldson
+- Irving Donaldson
-	-Sean Angle
+- Sean Angle

+# Description

-- What you're creating?
+### What you're creating?

-- Who you’re doing it for, your audience (may be same as the previous question)?
+### Who you’re doing it for, your audience (may be same as the previous question)?

-- Why you’re doing this, the impact or change you hope to make?
+### Why you’re doing this, the impact or change you hope to make?